Contact non-squeezing at large scale via generating functions: Introduction

 \subsection{Acknowledgments}

 The second author addresses a special thanks to Miguel Abreu for his constant support and advice.
-She also thanks Simon Allais for helpful discussions and for correcting a mistake in \autoref{proposition: index}.
+She also thanks Simon Allais for helpful discussions, and more specifically for correcting a mistake in \autoref{proposition: index} and suggesting an easier proof of \autoref{proposition: calculation phi equivariant} in the revised version.
 The third author warmly thanks Shaoyun Bai, Sylvain Courte, St\'ephane Guillermou, Wenyuan Li and Vivek Shende for helpful discussions.
 Some of the work was conducted when the third author visited IRMA (UMR 7501) at the Université de Strasbourg during the winter of 2021.
-Additionally, the third author participated in the conference {\em From smooth to $C^0$ symplectic geometry: topological aspects and dynamical implications} in the summer of 2023, which took place at CIRM, where further work was completed.
+Additionally, the third author participated in the conference {\em From smooth to $\mathcal{C}^0$ symplectic geometry: topological aspects and dynamical implications} in the summer of 2023, which took place at CIRM, where further work was completed.
 The third author hereby thanks Université de Strasbourg, CIRM, and the event organizers for their hospitality during the visits.
+We thank the referees for useful comments and corrections.

 The first author was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC RGPIN-2017-06901).
 The second and third authors were supported by the ANR project COSY (ANR-21-CE40-0002).
-The third author was also supported by the Novo Nordisk Foundation grant NNF20OC0066298.
+The third author was also supported by the Novo Nordisk Foundation grant NNF20OC0066298 and the VILLUM FONDEN, VILLUM Investigator grant 37814.